 Now that you have a bit of knowledge, let’s create one of these non-chords.
 If we take a minor and, using A as the root, move up a perfect fifth, we come to E (A#, B, C, C#, D, D#, E).

-If we move up a perfect fourth we are left with an octave of A (F, F#, G, G#, A) giving us an a minor power chord.
+If we move up a perfect fourth we are left with an octave of A (F, F#, G, G#, A) giving us a minor power chord.
 All power chords with roots on the low E string or A string will maintain the exact same fingering, making them perfect for easy song structures.

 If you ate the same thing every single day, eventually, you would become tired of the taste and long for new flavors.
 The same is true of power chords.
 Eventually, magic rubs off, leaving behind a less than satisfying monotonous heap of bland writing.
 With a few added notes, you can revive your beloved power chords in a whole new light.

-Using the example of the a minor power chord, by adding an open string that is the fifth of the power chord (E), the chord gains an added immensity and grandness.
+Using the example of the minor power chord, by adding an open string that is the fifth of the power chord (E), the chord gains added immensity and grandness.
 The same can be done with any power chord whose fifth is the same note as an open string (E, A, D, G, B, E).

 Another way to prolong the use of your power chords is to add extra fretted notes.
-Once more using our a minor power chord, we can change the entire feel of the chord by simply switching our second A, the octave, to a B. The diatonic interval from the root now becomes a Major sixth, altering our power chord greatly, giving it a more ethereal sound.
+Once more using our minor power chord, we can change the entire feel of the chord by simply switching our second A, the octave, to a B. The diatonic interval from the root now becomes a Major sixth, altering our power chord greatly, and giving it a more ethereal sound.